Liz Gilbert on Loving Without Losing Yourself

 I got so good at this thing.

-You know, it was like, I poured everything in my life into becoming attractive, sexual, charismatic, compelling, being able to pull and draw people in, being able to, especially men, being able to manipulate men with sexuality, becoming the best lover, the most exciting.
+You know, it was like, I poured everything in my life into becoming attractive, sexual, charismatic, compelling, being able to pull and draw people in, being able to, especially men, being able to manipulate men with sexuality, becoming the best lover, the most exciting, like this was my thing, you know?

 And